 Methods and Procedures: Applies a variety of sophisticated processes and analytical methods to the preparation and analysis of field/remote sensing observations and/or laboratory samples.
-Methods employed may include scanning electron microscopy; laser diffraction; bathymetry, real time kinematic GPS, lidar and other scanning techniques.
-Methods may also include geologic and geomorphic field mapping, both detailed and reconnaissance; subsurface investigations such as drilling, hydrocarbon development, trenching or other excavations; analysis of orbital and aerial remote sensing data; stratigraphic and soil profile descriptions; and utilization of radioisotope and relative dating techniques.
-Determines stratigraphic, structural, geochemical, framework geology, sand and gravel resources, productive facies, depositional styles, and magmatic or thermal evolution of terranes and reservoirs through mapping, well log correlation, field sampling, and/or compilation of existing geoscience data.
-Keeps abreast of state-of-the-art technological development and may train others in the use of advanced techniques, software, and equipment.
+Methods employed often involve the application of experimental theories and/or new applications.
+These may include use of scanning electron microscopy; laser diffraction; bathymetry, real time kinematic GPS, lidar and other scanning techniques.
+Methods may also include geologic and geomorphic field mapping, both detailed and reconnaissance; subsurface investigations such as drilling, trenching or other excavations; analysis of orbital and aerial remote sensing data; stratigraphic and soil profile descriptions; and utilization of radioisotope and relative dating techniques.
+Determines stratigraphic, structural, geochemical, framework geology, and magmatic or thermal evolution of terranes and reservoirs through mapping, field sampling, and/or compilation of existing geoscience data.
+Keeps abreast of state-of-the-art technological developments, provides significant and innovative recommendations for advancing program goals, and execute projects/investigations with impact on operating programs.

-Data Collection/Analysis/Synthesis: Applies a broad range of geologic and/or geochemical techniques to acquire data and samples.
+Data Collection/Analysis/Synthesis: Applies experimental theories and advanced methodologies to geologic and/or geochemical techniques to acquire data and samples.
 Makes geological observations, computations, and measurements.
-Determines adequacy of data collected, identifies apparent anomalies and investigates conditions that may have caused anomalies.
+Determines adequacy of data collected, resolves unique or novel problems in collection methods by altering standard practices, equipment, and known techniques.
 Assesses the validity of procedures and techniques to correct for errors and improve results.
-Reviews the validity of operator submitted data and analysis; establishing an independent analysis of geological attributes Areas of investigation varies widely depending on particular assignment; examples may include geomorphology, paleo seismology, planetary sciences, paleontology, paleoclimatology, sedimentology, limnology, resource assessments, geologic mapping, structural assessments and specifications, and safety assessments related to new or existing major structures such as dams , depth of water tables and other types of conditions which impact projects.
-May review applications and issues permits for prelease data.
-Provides technical advice on data acquisition and procurement programs.
-Provides technical advice on geologic and geophysical data for preliminary basin analysis and resource assessment, for track selection and evaluation, and for reserves inventory.
-Works with data sets from varied sources, including data published by various State, Federal, and International entities.

-Synthesizes data using techniques such as meta-analysis, descriptive synthesis, and other methods of qualitative and quantitative syntheses, depending on study type and expected end products.
+Areas of investigation varies widely depending on particular assignment; examples may include geomorphology, paleo seismology, planetary sciences, paleontology, paleoclimatology, sedimentology, limnology, resource assessments, geologic mapping, structural assessments and specifications, and safety assessments related major structures such as dams, depth of water tables and other types of conditions which impact projects.
+Works with, sometimes huge, data sets from varied sources, including data published by various State, Federal, and International entities.
+Synthesizes data using techniques such as meta-analysis, descriptive synthesis, and other methods of qualitative and quantitative syntheses depending on study type and expected end products.

-Geologic Interpretation: Analyzes and interprets geological and geophysical data and independently carries out detailed investigations of considerable scope.
-Investigations may involve but are not limited to: reservoir identification and classification, well log analysis and correlation, seismic and other geophysical data interpretation, surficial and subsurface mapping, developing geologic cross sections, and reserves and resource estimation, conservation of resources, lease sale evaluations for fair market value determination, and worst-case discharge analyses.
-Solves and reviews complex geological problems, such as those associated with geologic structure and stratigraphy, hydrocarbon and exploitation, and environmental geology, while in conformance with safe operating procedures, economic considerations, environmental factors, and statutory and regulatory requirements.
-Analyses require integration of all available geological, geochemical, geophysical, petrophysical, paleontological, environmental and engineering data.
-Utilizes and is proficient in data interpretation software and various PC-based software applications in order to adequately evaluate geologic-related projects, make determinations, and for the purpose of inputting, displaying, and organizing geological, geophysical and/or engineering data for retrieval and evaluation.
-Prepares detailed technical exhibits, presentation, and reports of geological findings.
+Geologic Interpretation: Analyzes and interprets geological and geophysical data and independently carries out detailed investigations that often have significant impact on science priorities for the Bureau/Office and/or Department.
+Investigations may involve but are not limited to: reservoir identification and classification, well log analysis and correlation, seismic and other geophysical data interpretation, subsurface mapping, developing geologic cross sections, national reserve and resource estimation, conservation of resources, lease sale evaluations for fair market value determination in areas of economic uncertainty, and worst-case discharge analyses for broad geographic areas.
+Investigations require considerable interpretation and judgment on the importance of complex combinations of multi-layered and multi-disciplinary attributes of complex geologic systems.
+Analyses require integration of all available geological, geophysical, petrophysical, paleontological, environmental and engineering data.
+Maintains mastery of data interpretation software and various PC-based software applications in order to adequately evaluate geologic-related projects, make determinations, and for the purpose of inputting, displaying, and organizing geological, geochemical, geophysical and/or engineering data for retrieval, evaluation, and to make recommendations that influence decision-making for the Bureau/Office and/or DOI.
+Prepares detailed technical exhibits, presentation, and reports of geological findings in forums including Bureau or DOI leadership, other Federal, State, Tribal and local agencies, or the public.